sheiladzm/temp_conversion_command_line_program/README.md

 Challenges Faced:

-- Used double equals instead of .equals method for String value
+- Used double equals instead of .equals method to check for String equality
 - Initially used the wrong temperature conversion formula
+- Unclear on prompt statements on the expected formatting of user input

 Tips: